KevinnZou/compose-webview-multiplatform/README.md

 It provides the basic WebView functionalities for JetBrains Compose Multiplatform, which supports loading URLs, HTML, and post data.
 Currently, it supports the platforms of Android, iOS, and Desktop.

 The Android implementation of this library relies on the web module from the [Accompanist Library](https://github.com/google/accompanist/tree/main/web).
 However, it has been deprecated in version 0.33.1-alpha.
-Thus I created a fork of it and used it as the base for this lirbary.
+Thus I created a fork of it and used it as the base for this library.
 If you just want to use the WebView in Jetpack Compose, please visit this repo: https://github.com/KevinnZou/compose-webview.

 The iOS implementation of this library relies on [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview).